OpenLocalizationTestOrg/azure-docs-pr-test.fr-FR/articles/active-directory/active-directory-licensing-ps-examples.md

         {
             $licenseAssignedCount++
         }
-        #check if user has any licenses that failed to be assigned from this group
+        #check if user has any licenses that failed toobe assigned from this group
         if ($user.IndirectLicenseErrors | ? {$_.ReferencedObjectId -ieq $groupId })
         {
             $licenseErrorCount++